Coronavirus digest: France to ban nonessential travel to and from UK | DW | 16.12.2021

 France is set to impose a ban on all nonessential travel to and from Britain as the United Kingdom reports an increase in its omicron caseload.

-The government added that French citizens, people residing in France, and EU nationals would still be able to return to France.
+The government added that French citizens, people residing in France, and European Union nationals would still be able to return to France.

 Malaysia has tightened its coronavirus measures as the country logged its second case of the omicron variant.

-The new restrictions, imposed on Thursday, include a ban on mass gatherings and mandatory booster doses for high-risk groups who wish to retain their unvaccinated status.
+The new restrictions, imposed on Thursday, include a ban on mass gatherings and mandatory booster doses for high-risk groups who wish to retain their vaccinated status.

 Authorities are also looking into 18 more suspected cases of the variant, with results scheduled on Friday, Health Minister Khairy Jamaluddin said.